Take Five: 'Our currency, your problem' - all over again | MarketScreener

 Another question is when dollar strength will make its impact felt on U.S. trade and companies' bottom lines.
 Corporate America waving red flags may be what finally gives the dollar pause.
 For now, the 1971 comment by U.S. Treasury Secretary John Connelly comes to mind: "The dollar is our currency, but it is your problem."
 It's certainly a problem for the global economy.

 An apparent slowdown in infection rates had fed hopes the coronavirus outbreak may peak in China.
 But hold the celebrations.
 More people are being struck down in other countries, with deaths reported as far away as Iran.
-South Korea's fourth-largest city, Daegu, has been gripped by fear after dozens caught the virus in what was described as a "super-spreading event" at a church.
+South Korea reported 231 new cases of a coronavirus, taking total infections to 833 with eight dead as the outbreak centres around its fourth-largest city, Daegu.
+Italy raced to contain the biggest outbreak of the virus in Europe with three people dead and more than 150 cases reported.

 Not only is the virus believed to be more contagious than previously thought, but other countries may not be able to replicate Beijing's draconian containment measures.
 Then there is the fear factor - shops and restaurants are deserted and factories and offices shuttered.
 The World Bank estimates such outbreaks, and measures to contain them, cost an average of 1% of GDP annually -- this year that adds up to about $870 billion.